08 May 2008

 Booking Through Thursday: Manual Labour

-Writing guides, grammar books, punctuation how-tos . . . do you read them?
+Writing guides, grammar books, punctuation how-tos ... do you read them?
 Not read them?
 How many writing books, grammar books, dictionaries–if any–do you have in your library?

-One dictionary; one English-French dictionary for those annoying untranslated bits in older novels; one thesaurus that I found at the BookFest and thought was too good a bargain to pass up.
+One dictionary; one English-French dictionary for those annoying untranslated bits in older novels; one thesaurus that I found at the Bookfest and thought was too good a bargain to pass up.
 I don’t look at them much - only when I need to, and then only when I remember.
 The dictionary got more of a work-out in years past, though - it was once my preferred choice of bedtime reading!
 (And, yes, I believe my mother does have photographic evidence somewhere!)

 I have read writing guides, but I don’t actually own any, and I haven’t borrowed one in a while.
-My work-in-porgress has moved on to the plotting-and-researching stage, and I’m becoming more hopeful about the possibility of taking part in NaNoWriMo this year (Yay!!).
+My work-in-progress has moved on to the plotting-and-researching stage, and I’m becoming more hopeful about the possibility of taking part in NaNoWriMo this year (Yay!!).
 As for grammar and punctuation guides - I don’t even read those and persist in thinking I know enough already.

 I use Google languages for those pesky untranslated bits.

-Anonymous Amelia said...
+Anonymous said...

 Some writing guides are insightful but whenever I get my hands on a punctuation guide, I give it to somebody else (namely the newspaper staff I work with).